What Are False Positives and False Negatives? (Plus Examples)

 But, you don’t know everything that’s gone into your program.
 Other programmers wrote code for other parts of the program that you don’t have access to (e.g., firmware).
 Input came in from elsewhere.
 So, without clear visibility into everything, you can’t tell if there’s a real problem.

 How to Diagnose False Positives and False Negatives

-There are some false positives and negatives that are no-brainers.
+There are some false positives and false negatives that are no-brainers.
 They’re clearly black or white.

 But there’s always a grey area.

 Deciding diagnostics is subjective.
 It depends on the industry you’re working in.
 And it depends on the coding rules you’re working with.

 A false positive for one company might not be a false positive for another.